-I was born and raised in the Chicagoland area.
-I continually created art throughout my childhood, though it wasn’t until I was seventeen when I took my first position as a freelance graphic designer.
-I moved into Chicago in 2009 where I completed my Bachelor’s degree in Communication with a Minor in Art & Design in three and a half years at DePaul University and then pushed my career further and got my art off the computer and into the world of creating murals and big art.
+I was born and raised in the Chicagoland area and continually created art throughout my childhood.
+Though, it wasn’t until I was seventeen when I took my first position as a graphic designer and receieved the President’s Volunteer Service Award from Barack Obama by co-founding Eye-See Mission, a non-profit organization which helped to redistribute used eye glasses to underprivileged persons.
+I moved into Chicago in 2009 where I completed my Bachelor’s degree in Communication & Media Studies with a minor in Art & Design in three and a half years at DePaul University and began to develop my skills in mural making and Public Art alongside my studies.

-Currently I am living in Berlin where I plan to use all my experiences from living abroad in addition to my own personal roots as a multi-racial individual from the Chicagoland area and found my Multi-Racial & Ethnic Collective Public Art project, which aims to stop gentrification by supporting Public Art as opposed to commercialized art in addition to nurture a culture and community for people of multiple racial, ethnic, and cultural backgrounds.
+After commissioning commercial murals and designs for the city, in 2014, I decided to broaden my cultural intelligence by moving abroad.
+Currently I am living and working inbetween Hamburg and Berlin where I plan to use all my cultural experiences from living abroad in addition to my own personal ethnic roots as a multi-racial individual and found the Kollektiv Individuell Public Art project, which aims to nurture a culture and community for people of multiple racial, ethnic, and cultural backgrounds.